-- 6.4.1 Alcohol and illegal substances.
-The use of alcoholic beverages or illegal substances is prohibited, as is being under the influence of the same during the rally, and will result in immediate disqualification. - 6.4.2 Moving violations.
-Receiving a moving violation from any law enforcement official while on the rally may result in immediate disqualification. - 6.4.3 Unsafe or irresponsible driving, and unsportsmanlike conduct.
-Driving in an unsafe and/or irresponsible manner, or engaging in unsportsmanlike conduct, as determined by rally officials, will result in immediate disqualification. - 6.4.4 Inter-car communications.
-The use of mobile telephones, radios, hand signals or any other means of communication between participants is prohibited between cars/participants while on course, except in case of emergency. - 6.5 Protests.
+6.4.1 Alcohol and illegal substances.
+The use of alcoholic beverages or illegal substances is prohibited, as is being under the influence of the same while on the rally, and will result in immediate disqualification.

+6.4.2 Moving violations.
+Receiving a moving violation from any law enforcement official while on the rally may result in immediate disqualification.

+6.4.3 Unsafe or irresponsible driving, and unsportsmanlike conduct.
+Driving in an unsafe and/or irresponsible manner, or engaging in unsportsmanlike conduct, as determined by rally officials, will result in immediate disqualification.

+6.4.4 Inter-car communications.
+The use of mobile telephones, radios, hand signals or any other means of communication is prohibited between cars/participants while on the rally, except in case of emergency.

+6.5 Protests.
 Protests must be in writing and presented to the Rally Master or designated representative.
-Protests will be accepted only until 30 minutes after the scheduled completion of the rally by the last car. - 6.6 Time allowances.
-Time allowance requests must be in writing and presented to the Rally Master or designated representative.
+Protests will be accepted only until 30 minutes after the scheduled completion of the rally by the last car.

+6.6 Challenges.
+Challenges to timing will be accepted only in writing within 30 minutes of posting or distribution of scores.

+6.7 Time allowances.
 The purpose of a time allowance is to allow participants a reasonable opportunity to remain on time, penalty-free, without having to drive at unsafe speeds to make up lost time.
-A time allowance request must state the car number, the place of the delay (in which Section), and the amount of delay requested, rounded to the nearest whole minute plus 30 seconds.
-The maximum delay allowed in any Rally is 9 minutes 30 seconds.
+Time allowance requests must be in writing and presented to the Rally Master or designated representative at a location to be designated.
+A time allowance request must state the car number, the place of the delay (in which Section(s)), and the amount of delay requested, rounded to the nearest whole minute plus 30 seconds.
+The maximum delay allowed at any time is 9 minutes 30 seconds.
 No "positive" time allowances are acceptable (that is, no allowance will be made for early arrival.)
-Time allowance requests must be submitted within 30 minutes after the scheduled completion of the rally by the last car.
+Time allowance requests are due 30 minutes after the team's scheduled completion of the rally.
 Time allowances may be accepted or refused at the Rally Master's sole discretion.